How to Bet on Football Bookings

 Then, the betting markets available will mainly be over/under ones with the points for each card added together and a total value given at full time.

-As mentioned, some bookmakers offer extensive markets for cards shown during a football match.
+As mentioned, some bookmakers offer extensive markets for cards shown during a soccer match.
 For example, Sky Bet have twenty different markets available for Premier League and other big matches.

 • Player to be Carded